rlwalcott/rlwalcott.github.io/_pages/publications.md

 While at UW, I worked as a research assistant for the COVID-19 State Policy Research Team.
 We constructed the nation’s most detailed and complete [repository of state-level COVID-19 policies](https://github.com/COVID19StatePolicy/SocialDistancing/), and our primary collaborators at IHME have used the dataset in their development of several high-profile articles, such as

-<ul><li><i>Global Burden of Disease Long COVID Collaborators (includes Walcott R).
-Estimated global proportions of individuals with persistent fatigue, cognitive, and respiratory symptom clusters following symptomatic COVID-19 in 2020 and 2021.
-JAMA, 2022 (available online: doi:10.1001/jama.2022.18931).</i></li></ul>
+<ul><li><i>Global Burden of Disease Long COVID Collaborators, includes Walcott R. Estimated global proportions of individuals with persistent fatigue, cognitive, and respiratory symptom clusters following symptomatic COVID-19 in 2020 and 2021.
+JAMA, 2022.</i></li></ul>

-<p>During my time with EERG at UGA, I led a number of public health evaluations for local and state partners, as well as several global health initiatives.<p>
+During my time with EERG at UGA, I led a number of public health evaluations for local and state partners, as well as several global health initiatives.

 * <i><b>“A statewide hospital-based safe infant sleep initiative: Measurement of parental knowledge and behavior”</b>, with Salm Ward TC, Ingels JB, Llewellyn NA, Miller TJ, Corso PS.
 Published in the <a href="https://link.springer.com/article/10.1007/s10900-017-0449-x">Journal of Community Health</a>, 2018</i>